hkisser/Excel-Projects/README.md

 Hi Hillary here :smile:,you're welcome to explore my **Excel projects**

-Some few things to note as you peruse
+Some things to keep in mind while you read

-1. This branch ,the main branch is your roadmap to easily navigate my projects
+1. This branch, the main branch, is your road map for navigating my projects.

-2. The other branches host my other excel projects,so basically the name of each branch signifies the name of the project
+2. The other branches house my other excel projects, therefore the name of each branch basically represents the name of the project.

-Annndd that is it,see you :wink:
+That's all for now, see you later :wink: